Parvathi Ennai Paradi

 Parvathi Ennai Paradi is a 1993 Indian Tamil-language romantic drama film written and directed by V. Sekhar.
 The film stars Saravanan and Sri Parvathi with Janagaraj, Vijayakumar, Srividya, Lalitha Kumari, Charle and Vasu Vikram playing supporting roles.
 It was released on 23 July 1993.
-This is the first Tamil film of Kannada actress Shivaranjini, who has appeared in S. P. Sangliyana Part 2 and is credited as Sri Parvathi in the film.

 Plot

 Rajadurai (Vijayakumar) is a wealthy man and highly respected figure in his village.
 He has a spoiled daughter named Parvathi (Sri Parvathi).
 Venkatraman (Janagaraj) is a newly appointed Tamil teacher of a college in Rajadurai's village.
 Unlike other teachers, students like his way of teaching and friendly approach.
 Parvathi really appreciates Venkatraman and she has private tuitions with the teacher.
 Venkatraman is married to Gayathri (Srividya), they have a son named Siva.

 Siva is a short-tempered person who cannot tolerate injustice.
 While studying in college, he beat up the minister's son who raped his classmate and was later expelled from the college.
 Afterwards, his father found him a job in a newspaper company.
 One day, the company owner cut the finger of a poor labourer in front of Siva.
 Siva, in turn, cut the owner's finger and was sent to jail.

 Siva comes back from jail and goes back to his parents.
 At his arrival, Parvathi clashes with Siva, their bickering continues every time they meet.
 Siva later becomes the manager company of Rajadurai's company.
 Siva and Parvathi slowly fall in love with each other.
 Ramesh (Vasu Vikram), Rajadurai's nephew, is a wicked womaniser and he wants to appropriate Rajadurai's company.
 So Ramesh decides to marry Parvathi at all costs.
 What transpires next forms the rest of the story.